ronanquillevere/ronanquillevere.github.io/_posts/2015-06-18-redline-rpm-generation.markdown

 }
 {% endhighlight %}

-ou can add dependency on certain commands : example
+You can add dependency on certain commands : example

 {% highlight java %}
 builder.addDependencyMore("tar", "0");